 How are we doing?

-The Tucson airport ranked near the bottom of comparable airports with 4.0 seats per capita available annually in 2014.
+The Tucson airport ranked near the bottom of comparable airports with 4.0 seats per capita available annually in 2017.
 The graph below highlights the substantial differences between hub and non-hub airports.
-For example, in 2014 Las Vegas was the top-ranking hub airport in our comparison region with 22.3 seats per capita.
-The top-ranking non-hub airport, Albuquerque, had only 7.1 seats per capita.
+For example, in 2017 Las Vegas was the top-ranking hub airport in our comparison region with 25.3 seats per capita.
+The top-ranking non-hub airport, San Diego, had only 8.1 seats per capita.
 Hub airports have a considerably higher number of annual seats per capita, and departures per day, in order to accommodate connecting passengers.
-The number of seats per capita for the Tucson airport declined during the past 15 years, from a high of 6.3 in 2000 to a low of 4.0 in 2014, a 36.5% decrease.
+The number of seats per capita for the Tucson airport declined during the past 18 years, from a high of 6.3 in 2000 to a low of 4.0 in 2017, a 36.5% decrease.

 Why is it important?

 Annual seats per capita and departures per day are important determinants of an airport’s financial health, regional economic impact, and the availability of air transportation offered.
 Measures such as annual seats and departures per day are determined by the airlines and are often not controlled by the airport.
 The number of available airline seats and departures at non-hub airports is driven by local demand and competing airports in the same region.
 Airline route planning is an important factor in the number of available airline seats and departures at hub airports.